zeycoder/ReactNativeExercises/README.md

 # ReactNativeExercises

+`npm install`
+`npx expo start`

-These are simple applications I made to gain more experience in React native. / React native'de daha fazla tecrübe kazanmak için yaptığım basit uygulamardır.
+These are simple applications I made to gain more experience in React native.
+React native'de daha fazla tecrübe kazanmak için yaptığım basit uygulamardır.